What Is Female Pattern Hair Loss?

 - Extreme Weight Loss

-It’s important to discuss your medical history with dual board-certified facial plastic surgeon, Dr. Scott Thompson, at a complimentary consultation in Utah or online.
-Dr. Thompson will complete a thorough health assessment and discuss non-surgical options for hair loss and/or possibly hair transplant surgery to help you achieve your goals.
-Dr. Thompson offers the most advanced options available for hair restoration today and will provide you with the best results possible.
+It’s important to discuss your medical history with your hair specialist at a complimentary consultation at UFP Hair Restoration in Utah or online.
+UFP experts will complete a thorough health assessment and discuss non-surgical options for hair loss and/or possibly hair transplant surgery to help you achieve your goals.
+Drs.
+Thompson, Henstrom, and Manning offer the most advanced options available for hair restoration today and will provide you with the best results possible.

 Contact Us Today!

 Interested in getting treatment for female hair loss in Salt Lake City, Draper, Layton, Utah and the surrounding areas?
-Contact Utah Facial Plastics for more information or to schedule an appointment call (801) 776-2220 or fill out our contact form here.
+Contact UFP Hair Restoration for more information or to schedule a hair restoration consultion call 801-776-2220.